jackcarey/astral-jekyll/README.md

 -   hash handling changed to force navigation to homepage. '\#work' became '/\#work'.
 To allow for off-nav pages.

--   Filter categories and tags on /browse.
+-   Browse page: filter categories and tags.
 Uses the same ‘articles’ layout as the index page.

 -   CSS